CloudCoreo/audit-aws-inspector/head.md

-audit EC2 RI
+AWS Inspector
 ============================
-This stack will monitor EC2 RI and alert on things CloudCoreo developers think are violations of best practices
+This composite collectes AWS Inspector CIS endpoint violations and reports on them